caseyg/awesome/TOPICS.md

 ## vercel-ai-sdk

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, magic-ui, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms

 ## zod

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, magic-ui, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms

 *   [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.